-- The name of the Organization/Agency and key contact information (phone number, fax number, mailing and e-mail addresses); - Description of the proposed project/initiative, including but not limited to, geographical area served, target populations, key activities, and anticipated outcomes of the project/initiative; - Description of the organization/agency and ability to carry out the project/initiative; - Project/initiative costs and amount requested.
-If applicable, include contributions to the project/initiative from other sources including the applying organization/agency; - Description of how the organization/agency organization may work with other service providers to enhance quality and effectiveness of the project/initiative; - Identification of how the project/initiative will address the goals of the program guidelines; - Description of the readiness of the organization/agency to conduct the work necessary for the project/initiative; and - The projected timelines for the project/initiative.
+- The name of the Organization/Agency and key contact information (phone number, fax number, mailing and e-mail addresses); - Description of the proposed project/initiative, including but not limited to, geographical area served, target populations, key activities, and anticipated outcomes of the project/initiative; - Projected number of people that will receive assistance - Description of the organization/agency and ability to carry out the project/initiative; - Project/initiative costs and amount requested.
+If applicable, include contributions to the project/initiative from other sources including the applying organization/agency; - Description of how the organization/agency organization may work with other service providers to enhance quality and effectiveness of the project/initiative;

+- Identification of how the project/initiative will address the goals of the program guidelines; - Description of the readiness of the organization/agency to conduct the work necessary for the project/initiative; and - A copy of projected timelines for the project/initiative.